Guidelines for Researchers

 Advantages of the OESF as a Research Site

-A forest road in the OESF
+A forest road along a ridge in the OESF

 The OESF offers many advantages as a research site: